Arlodotexe/windows-interact/README.md

 ---
 New in this version (1.1.7):
  - Added support for the native Windows File Picker
- - Added method for playing audio files
+ - Added method for playing/stopping audio files
  - Added Win.prompt as a replacement for the browser's `prompt()`
  - An upgrade for managing and getting info about Audio Devices:
     - Retrieve information about audio devices